janko/janko.io/_posts/2020-12-21-adding-multifactor-authentication-in-rails-with-rodauth.md

 ```

 We'll also override the default Rodauth template to display the recovery codes
-in a nicer way and add a download link for convenience.
+in a nicer way.
+For convenience, we'll add a download link for the recovery
+codes as well, implemented on the client-side using Stimulus, as a new endpoint
+for downloading recovery codes would have to be password-protected to maintain
+security.

 ```sh
 $ rails generate rodauth:views recovery_codes